For the New Grant Application FAQ, please click here:

 As an arts and humanities-based nonprofit, do I need to participate in DataArts (formerly DC Cultural Data Project, DC CDP) in order to be eligible for funding?

-Yes, Arts and Humanities applicants are required to submit historical, financial and organizational data from the past two years into DataArts, which will generate a funder report for the Foundation.
-The Cafritz Funder Report must be submitted as an attachment to your grant application.
-Further details can be found at DataArts.
+No, Arts and Humanities applicants are no longer required to submit historical, financial and organizational data from the past two years into DataArts.

 Do I need to submit a Letter of Inquiry?